tamcy/DataExporterBundle/README.md

  * `BooleanType` expects a boolean and will transform it into strings like "Yes/No", "Enabled/Disabled" depending on the configuration.
  * `DateTimeType` transforms the original field value into a formatted datetime.
  * `StringType` casts the value into a string.
 In addition, it provides an optional `format` configuration which will be passed to PHP's `sprintf()` function when set.

+For details on how a specific type works and their available options, please consult the source files.

 Lastly, you can add your own field type.
 Just refer to the source code of existing types on how to implement one, and refer to `services.yml` on how to register the types to the type registry so that you can refer to it merely by its name.